Which Periodic Group Of Metals Is The Most Reactive

 While alkali metals reign supreme in reactivity, other metals also exhibit notable reactivity.
 These include:

 1. Alkaline Earth Metals (Group 2): Alkaline earth metals, such as magnesium (Mg) and calcium (Ca), are also reactive, but generally less so than alkali metals.
 They have two valence electrons and require more energy to lose both electrons to form a +2 ion.
-Still, they are still more reactive than many other metals and readily form compounds.
+Even so, they are still more reactive than many other metals and readily form compounds.

 Trends and Latest Developments